-The AOC CU34G2X is based on Samsung’s curved VA (Vertical Alignment) panel which boasts a static contrast ratio of 3,000:1, a peak brightness of 300-nits, 178° viewing angles, and true 8-bit color depth.
+The AOC CU34G2X is based on Samsung’s curved VA (Vertical Alignment) panel, which boasts a static contrast ratio of 3,000:1, a peak brightness of 300-nits, 178° viewing angles, and true 8-bit color depth.

-As expected from a VA panel, blacks are deep, whites are bright, and the overall relation between the darkest and the brightest tones is quite expressive, making for an immersive viewing experience, particularly in dark rooms.
+As expected from a VA panel, blacks are deep, whites are bright, and the overall relationship between the darkest and the brightest tones is quite expressive, making for an immersive viewing experience, particularly in dark rooms.

 The monitor is factory-calibrated at Delta E < 2, so colors are accurate and powerful as well.

 However, they are not as consistent and vibrant as they are on IPS panel monitors, so we don’t recommend this monitor for color-critical operations.